-Dr Moss has contributed to a number of edited volumes and edited two with Tom Richardson: New Directions in War and History (Big Sky, 2016) and Beyond Combat: Australian Military Activity Away From the Battlefield (NewSouth, 2018).
+Dr Moss has contributed to a number of edited volumes and co-edited two: New Directions in War and History (Big Sky, 2016) and Beyond Combat: Australian Military Activity Away From the Battlefield (NewSouth, 2018).

 Dr Moss is a Deputy Regional Coordinator (Asia) for the Society of Military History.

 His research focuses on Australian military history, particularly post-45, and he is currently working on a project on the history of Australian space policy.